Restoration Process

 The Arc and Anvil desires to satisfy the customer and to get the work done in a timely manner.
 To do this communication is very important.
 Generally, biweekly visits with work completion payments are arranged.
 The work is billed by the actual hour, and by having biweekly visits the customer can decide where to take the next phase of restoration.

-Along with biweekly visits, the A&A keeps a digital photo documentation and provides a disc of photos of the complete restoration at the end of the job.
+Along with biweekly visits, the Arc & Anvil keeps a digital photo documentation and provides a disc of photos of the complete restoration at the end of the job.